SpikeInterface/spikeinterface/doc/modules/core.rst

 * :code:`waveforms`: extract waveforms for single spikes
 * :code:`noise_levels`: compute channel-wise noise levels

 Extensions have a parent/child structure.
-You can only compute a child _after_ you've computed the parent.
-For the core extensions, the structure is fairly straightforward. :code:`random_spikes` and :code:`noise_levels` have no parents. :code:`waveforms` is the child of :code:`random_spikes`. :code:`templates` is the child of :code:`waveforms` or :code:`random_spikes`, as it can be computed using either (albeit with different methods).
+Children *depend* on parents, meaning that you can only compute a child *after* you've computed the parent.
+For the core extensions, the structure is fairly straightforward. :code:`random_spikes` and :code:`noise_levels` depend on nothing. :code:`waveforms` depends on :code:`random_spikes`. :code:`templates` depends on :code:`waveforms` or :code:`random_spikes`, as it can be computed using either (albeit with different methods).
+If it is available :code:`templates` is calculated using :code:`waveforms`.

 .. note::

-    Some extension, like :code:`waveforms`, depend on other extension, like which spikes were randomly selected by :code:`random_spikes`.
+    Consider the case when an extension (e.g. :code:`waveforms`) depends on another extension (the spikes which were randomly selected by :code:`random_spikes`).
+If we were to recalculate :code:`random_spikes`, the :code:`waveforms` will change (a little).
-    So if we were to recalculate :code:`random_spikes`, the :code:`waveforms` will change (a little).
     To avoid this inconsistency, spike interface deletes children if the parent is recalculated.
 E.g. if :code:`random_spikes` is recalculated, :code:`waveforms` is deleted.
 This keeps consistency between your extensions, and is better for provenance.

 In practice, we use the :code:`compute` method to compute extensions.
 Provided the :code:`sorting_analyzer` is instantiated, additional extensions are computed as follows: